ThatXliner/blog/_drafts/modern-editor-war.md

 I use Atom as an alternative to Sublime Text.
 It has the usual features: multiple cursors, regex find (and replace), split panes, (magnificent) git integration, autocomplete, go to definition (plugin), terminal emulation (plugin), etc, etc, markdown renderer, etc, etc, and even a pizza delivery service!
 Just kidding about the last part (though it could become a real thing).

+Note that Atom was developed by GitHub.

 One of the best part of Atom is the [Teletype](https://teletype.atom.io/) feature.
 It allows you to code with your team in real time, kind of like google docs for code except that it is **peer-to-peer**.

 [![A GIF demo from the blog](https://blog.atom.io/img/posts/teletype/code-together.gif)](https://blog.atom.io/2017/11/15/code-together-in-real-time-with-teletype-for-atom.html)

+Atom has an easy package installer that you can use on the command line or inside the Atom app.
+The command line interface is called *"apm"*.

+<h5 align="center">Image Needed</h5>

+Atom's package library is vast and contains many useful packages.

 #### Speed